cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

         uint64 forfeitedCount = 4;
     }
     ```

-    From which you removed `creator` because it has no usefulness.
-Not to forget its addition in the v2 genesis:
+    From which you remove `creator` because it fulfills no use.
+Do not forget to add the new object to the v2 genesis:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/genesis.proto#L16]
     import "checkers/player_info.proto";